McDonald’s is getting rid of self-serve soda machines – KION546

 McDonald’s is getting rid of self-serve soda machines

-New York (CNN) — McDonald’s is getting rid of one its biggest perks.
+New York (CNN) — McDonald’s is getting rid of one of its biggest perks.

 For decades, McDonald’s let customers fill (and refill) their own drinks at its dining rooms.
 However, consumer behavior has changed since the pandemic, and the chain has experienced a surge in business through its drive-thru and delivery services, with fewer people choosing to eat in its dining rooms, reducing the need for the machines.